powsybl/powsybl-diagram/docs/single_line_diagrams/model/graphBuilderCreationRequirements.md

   Note that:
     * This ability is given to some components in `layout.LayoutParameters.componentsOnBusbars`.
       By default, this is set with `DISCONNECTOR` (`BUS_CONNECTION` is implicit as it is necessary for the algorithm to work).
-    * The `BUS_CONNECTION` component is the one that will be inserted if the component connected to the bus has not this ability.
+    * The `BUS_CONNECTION` component is the one that will be inserted if the component connected to the bus doesn't have this ability.
       Therefore, ensure the `ComponentLibrary` contains the `BUS_CONNECTION` component.

 ### SubstationGraph